Deploying SCONE LAS

 One option to set is the image

 to be deployed.
-If you want to run in release mode, you need to specify a different SCONE LAS image by first defining environment variable SCONE_LAS_IMAGE
+To run in release mode, you need to specify a different SCONE LAS image by appropriately defining the environment variable SCONE_LAS_IMAGE

 helm install las sconeapps/las --set image=$SCONE_LAS_IMAGE